sqlitecloud/docs/src/pages/docs/commands/list-databases.md

 ---
 title: LIST DATABASES
-description: The LIST DATABASES command return information and statistics about the databases currently available on the server.
+description: The LIST DATABASES command return information and statistics about the databases currently available on the server
 ---

 ## Syntax